 and that hole is the Heart.”

-– T Krishnamacharya commentary on Bhagavad Gītā Chapter Seven verse 7
+– T Krishnamacharya on Bhagavad Gītā Chapter Seven verse 7

 Links to Related Posts: